awsdocs/aws-powershell-user-guide/doc_source/specifying-your-aws-credentials.rst

 Session profile
 ---------------

-Use :code:`Set-AWSCredentials` to specify a default profile for a particular session.
+Use :code:`Set-AWSCredential` to specify a default profile for a particular session.
 This profile overrides any default profile for the duration of the session.

     .. code-block:: none

-        PS C:\> Set-AWSCredentials -ProfileName MyProfileName
+        PS C:\> Set-AWSCredential -ProfileName MyProfileName

     .. note:: In versions of the |TWP| that are older than 1.1, the :code:`Set-AWSCredential` command did not work correctly, and would overwrite the profile specified by "MyProfileName".